ArgLab/ArgLab_writing_observer/docs/config.md

 The `roster_data` section configures the source of roster data.

-- `source`: The source of roster data, such as 'filesystem', 'google_api', 'all', or 'test'.
+- `source`: The source of roster data, such as 'filesystem', 'google', 'all', or 'test'.

 Example: